steveabouem/my-family-tree-builder/react_nodejs/express_backend/TASKS.md

 - TODO: catch return false doesnt actually catch falty logic, just wrong syntax and maybe wrong typing.
 FIX

-- TODO: set user for both below? should this be more ov a service task?
+- TODO: set user for both below? should this be more ov a middleware task?

 - TODO: catch return false doesnt actually catch falty logic, just wrong syntax and maybe wrong typing.
 FIX

 - TODO: CHANGE ALL MODELS TO TS.
 UNABLE TO USE BUILT IN QUERIES OTHERWISE

-- TODO: Objective status will be calculated in the service by the sum of related tasks statuses
+- TODO: Objective status will be calculated in the middleware by the sum of related tasks statuses

 - TODO: typing of req body for post requst